byf3332/GarminWatchMusicPlaylistGenerator/README.md

 5. Or just download the prebuilt file from release and run it (Windows version only!).

 ## How to use
-1. Copy the music file back to your PC from your watch or download your music file
+1. Copy the music file back to your PC from your watch or download your music file.
 2. Place the music files into a directory acting as a library.
 3. In the program click "Choose Folder" and select your library folder.
 4. Click "Create Playlist" and now you can find your .m3u8 file in the library folder as All.m3u8.